Illustration of a residential townhouse in central London

 Psychoeducation

 Understanding the science behind recovery.
-Education about addiction, mental health, and wellness empowers informed decision-making throughout the healing journey.
+Education about addiction, mental health, and wellness empowers informed decision-making throughout their journey.

 Daily Inventory